by Amanda Rose Newton

 All carnivorous plants are “bog” plants, meaning they require constant moisture.
 This can be mimicked at home by ensuring a few inches of water is always present.
 Our greenhouse experts also recommend watering all carnivorous plants from the bottom to ensure proper saturation.
 In addition, they require a period of cooler weather to go into dormancy, a trick deployed naturally when food is scarce seasonally.
 This can also be simulated at home by simply moving the plants to an area out of the sun.
 Finally, much like orchids, they are much happier out of heavy soil and prefer a lighter medium.

 Still have questions?
-There are many fascinating books on the subject, The Savage Garden: Cultivating Carnivorous Plants by Peter D’Amato being a personal favorite.
-We also never get tired of talking about insect eating plants (or any plant for that matter) here at the garden, so feel free to ask us!
+There are many fascinating books on the subject, The Savage Garden: Cultivating Carnivorous Plants by Peter D’Amato (paid link) being a personal favorite.
+We also never get tired of talking about insect-eating plants (or any plant for that matter) here at the garden, so feel free to ask us!
 Once you have those few tricks up your sleeve, you can unlock the mystery of these enchanting plants, not to mention reduce the population of fruit flies in your kitchen.
 Win-win!

 - D’Amato, P. (1998).
 The savage garden: Cultivating carnivorous plants.
 Berkeley, Calif: Ten Speed Press.